Dan Evans (tennis): Professional career

-2008
+2008: Futures title, suspension

 At the start of the year, Evans began working at the National Tennis Centre with Paul Annacone, the LTA men's head coach, who used to work with Pete Sampras and Tim Henman.

 In May, Evans reached the quarterfinals of the Bournemouth Futures, achieving a ranking of 1339.
 A week later, he had another quarterfinal appearance at the Edinburgh Futures, and won the doubles with Joshua Milton at the same event.

-In June, he was given a wild card into the Artois Championships, playing Belgian Xavier Malisse in the first round at Queen's Club.
+In June, he was given a wildcard into the Artois Championships, playing Belgian Xavier Malisse in the first round at Queen's Club.
 He played in the boys' tournament at Wimbledon, but was suspended until November 2008 by the LTA after he was photographed with Daniel Smethurst at a nightclub in the early hours of the morning.
 The next day, he partnered Smethurst in the boys' doubles event.
-In addition to losing his funding, he was also denied wild cards to tournaments and access to practice centres and LTA coaching staff.
+In addition to losing his funding, he was also denied wildcards to tournaments and access to practice centres and LTA coaching staff.
 Instead, Evans trained at the West Warwickshire Club in Solihull.